Charonyuu/Intl_autoComplete/README.md

 5. Shows information messages in case of errors or when no key is found.

 ## Usage

 To use the extension:

 1. Open a file in Visual Studio Code.
 2. Select the text you want to find a key for.

 3. Run the command `Find Key` either by pressing `Ctrl+Shift+P` to open the command palette and typing `Find Key`, or by clicking `alt(option)+k` on the selected text.

 4. If a matching key is found, the selected text will be replaced with the `formatMessage` function containing the key.

 ## Known Issues

-- confict with Babel Javascript extension,when vscode 認為 file is babel-javascript , snippet 會失效
+- confict with Babel Javascript extension,when vscode consider the file is babel-javascript , snippet will fail

 ## Release Notes 1.0.4